Dual Juris Doctor/Master of Science in Finance

 MSF Degree requirements: 36 units (30 units of course work plus a 6-unit summer project or 36 units of coursework)

-However: 9 units of JD finance-related course work can be counted toward the MSF and
+However: A minimum of 9 units of JD finance-related course work can be counted toward the MSF and

 Therefore, to receive the dual degree, the following are required: